dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 :::info New to dbt Core 1.7

-Delimiter is new functionality available in dbt Core v1.7+
+Delimiter is new functionality available beginning with dbt Core v1.7.

 :::